armelf/Financial-Algorithms/README.md

 - If daily_score > pos_mean_scores + 2 * pos_scores_std, s = 1.
 It is a simple Buy Signal
 - Elif daily_score < neg_mean_scores - 3 * neg_scores_std, s = 1.
 It is *Reversal* Buy Signal.

-Using for tomorrow returns and outstanding strategy returnsthe same notation as in our previous strategies, we then create a portfolio where, for each company, srets = trets * s.
+Using for tomorrow returns and outstanding strategy returns the same notation as in our previous strategies, we then create a portfolio where, for each company, srets = trets * s.
 Our daily strategy returns, denoted y *avgsrets* = average, for each company having a signal(such that s = 1), of these companies tomorrow returns.

 We compute cumulative returns *cumrets* = 1 + sum(avgsrets) and plot the *equity_curve*.